BSc in Agricultural Botany (University of

 LinkedIn web site for Gary Lyon

 I volunteered to become a Puppy Walker for the Guide Dogs and was given a Labrador called Elvis in Sept 2014.
-Subsequent dogs have been Murphy and Diego.
+Subsequent dogs have been Murphy, Diego and Forest.
+We have also boarded many dogs - too many to list.
+More photos of our dogs are on my Instagram account (search for my account at GaryDavidLyon).